khashafa/ai-vs-human-movie-reviews/README.md

 ## Conclusion: Calibration Matters More Than Accuracy

-This project shows that disagreement between language models and humans is not just a matter of accuracy, but of **calibration**.
+This project shows that disagreement between language models and humans is not just a matter of **accuracy**, but of **calibration**.
 Even when models closely track human ratings on average, they do not use rating scales in human ways.

-Claude models compress the scale, avoiding extremes and shrinking variance.
-GPT-5.1, by contrast, largely skips the midpoint and reallocates mass toward low and high ratings, producing **polarization rather than centralization**.
-These patterns persist across movies and remain visible even after controlling for both movie identity and model identity.
+Claude models compress the scale, avoiding extremes and shrinking variance. **GPT-5.1**, by contrast, largely skips the midpoint and reallocates mass toward low and high ratings, producing **polarization rather than centralization**.
+These calibration patterns persist across movies and remain visible even after controlling for both **movie identity** and **model identity**.
+While individual movies vary substantially in how much disagreement they generate, these calibration differences are consistent across content.

-While text features such as sentiment polarity and conflict provide statistically detectable signal, their practical contribution is modest.
-Most disagreement remains unexplained by simple surface features, suggesting that ambiguity, tone, and human interpretive nuance continue to pose challenges for current models.
+While text features such as sentiment polarity and conflict provide statistically detectable signal, their **practical contribution is modest**. **Most disagreement remains unexplained** by simple surface features, suggesting that ambiguity, tone, and human interpretive nuance continue to pose challenges for current models.

 The broader implication is that **high correlation with human judgments does not guarantee interpretability or comparability**.
-If model scores are to be used for evaluation, recommendation, or trend analysis, calibration — not just accuracy — must be treated as a first-class concern.
+If model scores are to be used for evaluation, recommendation, or trend analysis, **calibration — not just accuracy — must be treated as a first-class concern**.